 So far we’ve mentioned the services of flightradar24.
 Another prominent service provider that makes its international air traffic data available online is “Casper“.
 At casperflights.com, you can also track any flight currently that is between take-off and landing.
 The way that individual flights are visually presented on Casper is slightly more technical.
 Instead of aeroplane icons, on Casper, you track flights using a narrow zoom level with just angle brackets moving across the map to represent a plane.

-There are also other flight tracking service providers out there which we won’t go into here but which are in no way inferior to either flighradar24 or Casper.
-These services are:
+There are also other flight tracking service providers, such as Plane Finder, Radarbox or FlightAware which we won’t go into here but which are in no way inferior to either flighradar24 or Casper.
+These services are available at:

 Flight tracking – how does it work?